-A. REQUIRED TEXTS AND TOOLS
+A. REQUIRED READING

-Longman III, Tremper.
+- Longman III, Tremper.
 Psalms.
 Tyndale Old Testament Commentaries.
 Vols.
 15-16.
 Downers Grove: IVP Academic, 2014.
-ISBN #: 978-0-8308-4285-8 searches, interlinear texts, dictionaries, etc. Refer to the Library for other online resources for Biblical Studies.

-McCann, J. Clinton Jr. A Theological Introduction to the Book of Psalms: The Psalms as Torah.
-Nashville: Abingdon Press, 1993.
+ISBN #: 978-0-8308-4285-8 - McCann, J. Clinton Jr. A Theological Introduction to the Book of Psalms: The Psalms as Torah.Nashville: Abingdon Press, 1993.
 ISBN #: 0-687-41468-7

-The STEP Bible (a helpful Hebrew and Greek online resource) https://www.stepbible.org/ Tyndale recommends this free and reputable online resource developed by Tyndale House (Cambridge, England) for word searches of original language texts, as well as for topical
+Tyndale recommends STEPBible - a free and reputable online resource developed by Tyndale House (Cambridge, England) - for word searches of original-language texts, as well as for topical searches, interlinear texts, dictionaries, etc. Refer to the library for other online resources for Biblical Studies.